 1. Client may not announce through CFN any recruitment activities (*2) sponsored by or related to individuals or groups that Career-tasu determines to be its competitors.

-For URL postings and links in announcements, while Client may post URLs for its own websites in its own company information pages or images within CFN platforms, such as the Company Information page, Job Posting page, Seminar page, and in banners of such Client, and on pages administered by such Client, Client may not drive visitors to its website with a link.
+For URL postings and links within such announcements, Client may post URLs for its own websites or a website administered by Client in its company information pages or images within CFN platforms, such as the Company Information page, Job Posting page, Seminar page, and in banners of such Client, but Client may not drive visitors to its website with a link.

-Client may drive visitors to its own website or a website it administers by inserting the URL therefor in emails distributed by using CFN Targeting Mail, Web Mail System, or other such CFN tools.
+Client may drive visitors to its own website or a website it administers by inserting the URL in emails distributed by using CFN Targeting Mail, Web Mail System, or other such CFN tools.

 (*1) Announcements through CFN include: